orrsella/orrsella.com/_posts/2012-07-03-the-iphone-and-disruption-five-years-in.md

 ---
 layout: post
-title:  "The iPhone and Disruption: Five Years In"
+title:  "The iPhone and Disruption: Five Years in"
 ---

 [John Gruber](http://daringfireball.net/2012/07/iphone_disruption_five_years_in):